-The No BS Guide To Teaching English With No Degree21 min read
+The No BS Guide To Teaching English With No Degree20 min read

-The ESL teaching landscape changes every year and teaching English abroad without a degree is becoming harder as more countries begin to put into place tighter restrictions for teachers.
-That being said, there are still a number of places that accept native English speakers that hold no four-year degree.
+The ESL teaching landscape changes every year and teaching English abroad without a degree is becoming harder as more countries begin to put into place more stringent regulations for teachers looking to get work visas.
+That being said, there are still a number of places that accept teachers that hold no four-year degree.
 It should be noted, however, that if you fall into this category of teacher that you are at a severe disadvantage in your hunt for work and that you will have to be much more patient and much less selective than teachers who do hold a university degree.

 Is it possible to teach English without a degree?

 In the past, it was much easier to teach English without a degree.
 However, the ESL industry in many countries has come under increased scrutiny from their respective governments and the hiring standards and practices have become much more regulated and stringent along with tighter regulations for obtaining the proper visas and permits.
 In countries like Japan, it isn’t even possible to secure a work permit without a degree that has been validated in your own country and then sent in for validation by the respective Japanese governing body.

 Countries that in the past used to be havens for teachers that either didn’t have degrees or lacked qualifications for teaching all together are now imposing greater regulations on schools looking to secure work permits for the teachers they hire.
 Thailand is a great example of a country that was well-known for having relaxed employment standards but has begun cracking down hard on foreigners working illegally (though the article linked to is from 2007 it paints a grim picture of what could potentially happen if you are caught).
 This is a trend that is not going to change as the economies of many developing nations improve and the infrastructure and laws improve with it.